mr-lfph/Blazor/README.md

 dotnet new blazorserver -o BlazorApp --no-https cd BlazorApp
 ```
+`dotnet new razorcomponent -n Todo -o Pages`
+Component should start with capital letter (Todo)

 ### What do these commands mean?
 * The __dotnet__ new blazorserver command creates a new Blazor Server app for you.
 * The __-o__ parameter creates a directory named BlazorApp where your app is stored and populates it with the required files.